-Retaining valuable employees is a challenge in the modern workforce.
-A lack of employee engagement is a potential cause for increased “job-hopping,” especially amongst younger talent pools.
+A lack of employee recognition is a potential cause for increased “job-hopping,” especially amongst younger talent pools.
 It poses critical issues for employers, but an effective employee recognition program is a low-cost solution that helps increase engagement and makes employees feel their contribution to a company is important to overall success.
 Studies conducted by OfficeVibe show 30% lower turnover in companies that implement recognition programs.
 In the same study, they found that 90% of employees report that recognition programs positively impact their engagement and self-motivation.
 This ultimately leads to an improved overall company culture that enforces a company’s goals to thrive both internally and externally.
 Let’s begin with why recognition is important.

 External operations are affected as well, with 41% of companies seeing an improvement with customer relationships since implementing a peer-to-peer recognition program.
 These programs boost employee confidence in their required tasks related to external client relationships and inspires a productive internal company culture.
 Customers’ needs are met with rapid response and higher-quality services as a result, reflecting positively on the company.